ek-coder/Netflix-Clone-Website/README.md

 ## 📌 Note
 This is a static website with no backend functionality.
 It is created purely for frontend practice.

-## ⭐ Contributing
-Feel free to fork this repository and improve the design!

 ## 📜 License
 This project is for educational purposes only and is not affiliated with Netflix.